Diabetes in Toddlers: Causes, Signs, and Treatment

 Diabetes is the more common term for diabetes mellitus, which is a metabolic disorder that affects how the body uses blood sugar (also known as blood glucose, or just glucose).

-Although diabetes can’t be cured, it can be managed.
-If your toddler is diagnosed with this condition, there are steps you can take to manage it, and your little one can lead a full and healthy life.
+Although diabetes in toddlers can’t be cured, it can be managed effectively.
+If your toddler is diagnosed with diabetes, there are steps you can take to manage it, ensuring your little one can lead a full and healthy life.

 What Types of Diabetes Are There?